ethereum/ethereum-org-website/src/content/community/get-involved/open-research/index.md

 ### Bridges

 One particular area of layer 2 that requires more research and development is safe and performant bridges.
 This includes bridges between various Layer-2s and bridges between Layer 1 and Layer 2.
-This is a particularly important area of researchg because bridges are commonly targeted by hackers.
+This is a particularly important area of research because bridges are commonly targeted by hackers.

 #### Background reading